dorindorin97/Trident-Network/README.md

 docker compose -f docker-compose.dev.yml up
 ```

-The command above starts the backend on port 4000 and the React app on port 3000 using mock data.
+The command above starts the backend on port 4000 and the React app on port 3000 with `CHAIN_MODE=mock` for local development.

 ### Production